 Landlord retaliation is judged under section 35-9A-204; 35-9A-401(b); 35-9A-407 and 35-9A-501.
 Retaliatory conduct by a landlord is never allowed.
 An example of a retaliatory action could be if a landlord raises a tenant’s rent after the tenant complained to the city about a possible health or safety issue.

 In Alabama, if a landlord attempts to retaliate against a tenant, the tenant has certain rights.
-The tenant could be awarded possession of the rental unit if he or she has been illegally evicted or the tenant can elect to terminate the rental agreement.
+The tenant could be awarded possession of the rental unit if they have been illegally evicted or the tenant can elect to terminate the rental agreement.
 In either case, the tenant may be awarded up to three months’ period rent or actual damages, whichever is greater, plus reasonable attorney’s fees.

 Alabama Tenant’s Right to Rent Disclosure

 In Alabama, tenants have certain rights when it comes to rent disclosures as defined in section Sec.
 35-9A-161-164 and 35-9A-421.
 This includes the amount of monthly rent, where rent is to be paid, and the length of the lease agreement.

 A landlord has certain rights under this section if a tenant fails to pay rent.
 The landlord can provide written notice to the tenant that the tenant’s lease agreement will terminate in seven days if the tenant does not pay the rent that they owe.
 This section also includes the terms which are not allowed to be included in the rental agreement such as having the tenant pay any of the landlord’s attorney’s fees.